-Students participating in the London Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, obtain approval from their major department, receive approval from the Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.
+Students participating in the London Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, obtain approval from their major department, receive approval from the Assistant Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.

 Students interested in applying for this program should meet with the Assistant Director of International Programs and obtain the necessary materials.
 Students will need to obtain a faculty letter of recommendation and a letter of recommendation from a work supervisor.
 Students should begin the application process by filling out Stonehill's on-line application form here.
 Students are also required to complete the CAPA application.

 Students participating in the London internship program are required to obtain a Tier 4 student visa from the British government.
 The UK Border Agency has issued step by step instructions (pdf) and a checklist (pdf) for U.S. students.

 Upon satisfactory completion of the part-time, 20-hour per week internship, the Learning Through Internships seminar series, three 3-credit courses taught at the CAPA center, students will receive 15 credits towards their major, minor, or elective credit as approved by their Department Chair and departmental Faculty Moderator.

 Students enroll in three 3-credit courses at the CAPA center during the semester.
 Students can select from a variety of course options.
 Students will receive transfer credit if they receive a Stonehill "C" grade or better in each of the courses.
 At the successful conclusion of the semester, students will receive a transcript from the University of Minnesota for a total of 15 credits.